• Skip to primary navigation

 Jump to Recipe Print Recipe

-Pimientos de Padrón are small green peppers that are typically sauteed in olive oil until their skin becomes blistered and browned, topped with sea salt and served as an appetizer or tapa at restaurants throughout Barcelona.
+Pimientos de Padrón are small green Spanish peppers that are typically sauteed in olive oil until their skin becomes blistered and browned, topped with sea salt and served as an appetizer or tapa at restaurants throughout Barcelona.
 They originated from Padrón in the northwest part of Spain in Galicia.

 When we lived in Barcelona, we ordered this dish as a tapa when out to eat or as an appetizer to a larger meal.
 I have never been able to find these peppers at grocery stores in the northeast, so each summer I try my hand at growing them in our garden.
 This year I was lucky enough to get a handful out of our garden, enough for a small dish.